liisuu/CDE/README.md

 Script CCDE_weighted_Example.m shows how to use our algorithm MNRT_weight.m to caculate the optimal rate vector and minimum weighted cost for cooperative data exchange with weighted cost problem over fully connected networks.

 Script SLO_example.m shows how to use our alogrithm MNRT_SLO.m to caculate the optimal rate for successive local omniscience.

+This work was supported in part by the Swiss National Science Foundation under Grant 169294 and Ecole Polytechnique Federale de Lausanne (EPFL).